 You may purchase a hunting or fishing license online, by phone at 1-800-244-5613, at any CPW location, or at any one of our hundreds of sales agents.
 See a full list of authorized sale agents.

 How do I register a boat?

-You can register your boat at the State Park Littleton Office Center, Region Offices and some designated Park Offices.
+You can register your boat at the Colorado Parks and Wildlife Littleton Office Center, Region Offices and some designated Park Offices.
 Please call 303-791-1920 for more information.